lauraclay/web-server-wordpress/README.md

 This is the source of a default WordPress installation.
 The files you edit to customise your installation belong in the `wp-content` folder.

-## Step 5: Set up your WordPress Database
+## Step 5: Set up your WordPress database

 To get your WordPress site set up, you need a database.
 Run the `mysql` command in the terminal and provide your login credentials (e.g. username `root`, password `password`):